 Marijuana use may contribute to cognitive decline, poor attention and memory, and lowered IQ, especially in the developing brain.

 The long-term use of both alcohol and weed may cause structural changes in the brain, with a combination of these drugs leading to more prominent effects.
-Researchers have found that heavy weed users who drink alcohol have worse cognitive functioning than people who only consume alcohol.

 Weed and alcohol together can also impair reaction times and other cognitive functions necessary for safe driving.